Floyd Mayweather Jr. vs. Phillip N'dou: Background

 In what was expected to be his final fight as a lightweight, reigning WBC and The Ring lightweight champion Floyd Mayweather was matched up against mandatory challenger and the WBC's number-one ranked lightweight contender Phillip N'dou.
 N'dou, who had mostly fought in his native South Africa and was virtually unknown in the United States, was looked at as possibly Mayweather's strongest opponent to date as he sported an impressive 31–1 record with all but one victory coming by way of knockout.

 The fight was held at the Van Andel Arena in Mayweather's native Grand Rapids, Michigan, in what would prove to be the third and final time Mayweather would make a title defense in his hometown.
 Mayweather would state about his homecoming "It's always a joy to come back home and put on a show for the my fans, friends and relatives.
 This fight against N'dou is very important to me and as I would like to make it a night to remember for all my fans here in Grand Rapids."

 Prior to departing South Africa for the fight, N'dou was invited to the office of former South African president Nelson Mandela for a pre-fight pep talk in which he advised N'dou to "keep Mayweather on the outside with the jab, work the body and the head will become available."
 The then-current South African president Thabo Mbeki would write a note to N'dou in which he expressed "full confidence" that N'dou would put forth a performance that would make all South Africans proud and defeat Mayweather.
 When Mayweather heard of N'dou's meeting with Mandela he quipped "Nelson Mandela's a great man, he's big in America, but Mandela can't get in there and fight for him."

 The fights

 Márquez vs. Gainer

 The chief support saw a featherweight unification bout between IBF champion Juan Manuel Márquez and WBA champion Derrick Gainer.
 Gainer twice previously been in line to face Márquez before pulling out.

 The fight

 Márquez would spend the bout as the aggressor while Gainer would spend his spend time backpedalling and only sporadically throwing punches at Márquez.
 The crowd started booing in the 5th round, frustrated by the lack of action.
 The 7th saw a clash of heads which opened a tear over Gainer's left eye.
 The ringside doctor was called up to examine it and he recommend that the fight be stopped.
-The bout went to the scorecards and Márquez was awarded an unanimous decision victory with scores of 70–63, 70–63 and 69–64.
+The bout went to the scorecards and Márquez was awarded a unanimous decision victory with scores of 70–63, 70–63 and 69–64.